MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-SafeLinksDetailReport.md

 Accept pipeline input: False
 Accept wildcard characters: False
 ```
+These values for the Action parameter is case sensitive

 ### -AppNameList
 The AppNameList parameter filters the results by the app where the link was found.
 Valid values are: